 How to take pictures of the Moon

 In this tutorial, I will explain how to take pictures of the moon using a DSLR camera.
-Learning how to capture the moon is one of the first steps towards your journey into astrophotography.
-With the right techniques and a little practice, you too can take amazing photos of the moon like the one below.
+Capturing Earth’s natural satellite with your iPhone or Android is often one of the first steps into the realm of astrophotography.
+With the right techniques and a little practice, you too can take amazing photos of the full moon, and during every other lunar phase.

 The Full Moon rising through the clouds: